 If anything, it was a home loss where there will not be much fallout, other than the opportunity-cost of securing a NCAA bid and needing to find another win somewhere in conference play to make it to 8-8.
 Georgetown had won its previous eight contests by a high, double-digit margin, and in contrast, the Hoyas had to really battle, in order to escape Philadelphia with a win.
 Redding and Sheridan also had top-notch games.
 Sheridan played more minutes than he has been recently, with outstanding defense to go with some boards (he had half a dozen rebounds in 27 minutes).
 Redding contributed half a dozen points in just 16 minutes.

-This was of no importance, but at the under-4-minute TV timeout in the first half, VU pep band played a fine rendition of the theme from Pirates of the Caribbean, a great pep band song.
+This was of no importance, but at the under-4-minute TV timeout in the first half, the VU pep band played a fine rendition of the theme from Pirates of the Caribbean, a great pep band song.

 Next Up For the Wildcats